-This guide details the installation and initial evaluation of the Gideon Optics Granite Comp red dot sight on a Glock 19X.
-The optic is highlighted for its large, open emitter design, direct mount capability, and external battery tray, making it suitable for competition and range use.
-The reviewer notes its large field of view for fast target acquisition and adjustable brightness with an auto shut-off feature.
+This guide details the installation and initial impressions of the Gideon Optics Granite Comp red dot sight on a Glock 19X.
+The reviewer highlights its large window, direct-mount capability, and external battery access, making it suitable for competition or range use.
+The optic offers fast target acquisition and adjustable brightness.

 Gun Laws by State